zeckem19/messari_tha/README.md

 4. Volume_weighted_average_price: total_price / total_volume
 5. Percentage_buy: num_buy / num_of_transactions

 However, computing at the end meant that the stats would not be available until all the trades are completed.
 I then changed my approach to keep track of these in real-time.
 Hence, `Store` would need the total_price field and some of the above logic would need to be done in the `process` function.
+The `process` function thus updates all the above fields, on top of the number of transactions and buy orders.

 Results